joao-salomao/joao-salomao.github.io/docs/_posts/2023-11-19-deploy-laravel-application-to-aws-ec2-with-github-actions.md

 scp -i PATH_TO_YOUR_KEY app.zip ubuntu@YOUR_EC2_PUBLIC_IP:~/
 ```

-Let's connect to the server using SSH to setup the application:
+Let's connect to the server using SSH to set up the application:
 ```bash
 ssh -i PATH_TO_YOUR_KEY ubuntu@YOUR_EC2_PUBLIC_IP
 ```